 This is ultimately what derails Nicodemus' plan in The Dresden Files: Skin Game.
 Nicodemus has just destroyed Fidelacchius, the Sword of Faith, and has Harry and Karrin at his mercy.
 Just as he's planning to kill them, Michael appears and offers to give himself up to Nicodemus in exchange for their lives.
 Nicodemus has no practical reason to agree to this -Michael is crippled and retired, and no longer a serious threat, while Harry is one of his biggest enemies.
 However, Michael was formerly a huge pain in Nicodemus' ass during his time as a Knight of the Cross, and he just can't stand the fact that he got to Earn His Happy Ending.
 So he agrees, with the intent of killing Michael and then killing Harry the next time an opportunity presents itself.
 Not only does he fail to actually kill Michael, due to Uriel's intervention, but his sparing Harry leads to both him being humiliated and losing most of his followers, and Fidelacchius reconstituting itself in the hands of a new Knight of the Cross.

-When he gets the Orbs ofNezzla'Khan, the very first thing Warren Mears decides to use them for is to get revenge on a jock who bullied him in high school and steal his girlfriend.
+When he gets the Orbs ofNezzla'Khan, the very first thing Warren Mears decides to use them for is to get revenge on a jock who bullied him in high school and try to steal his girlfriend.

 When Glory finds out that Buffy is the Slayer after their first fight, she is absolutely horrified and offended, describing such a face-off as "unbelievably common."